 VisualDSP++ has been ADI's DSP software environment for many years.
-In many ways, it has a similar look and feel to Microsofts' Visual Studio Tools.
+In many ways, it has a similar look and feel to Microsoft's' Visual Studio Tools.
 There are separate licenses for SHARC and Blackfin so customers that need to support both families often need to buy two full licenses.
 In our view, the full version of VisualDSP++ is expensive, about \$3500 US.
 However, once you own VisualDSP++, you can continue updating for free.
 Version 1.0 customers can now be using Version 5.0 without incurring any maintenance charges.
-There are also TESTDRIVE licenses, which are free for a limited trial period.
+There are also TESTDRIVE licenses, which are free.